rachsmithcodes/rachsmith.com/src/content/notes/girl-woman-other.md

 ---
-title: Girl, Woman, Other by Bernardine Evaristo
+title: 'Girl, Woman, Other by Bernardine Evaristo'
 slug: girl-woman-other
-added: 2024-03-10 12:20
+added: 2024-03-10T02:20:00.000Z
-updated: 2024-03-10 12:20
+updated: 2024-03-10T02:20:00.000Z
-tags:
-  - books
+excerpt: >-
-excerpt: Quite different to the fiction I would usually read, but I found it interesting.
+  Quite different to the fiction I would usually read, but I found it interesting.
 publish: true
 type: book
 rating: 3.5
+tags:
+  - books
 ---

 ![The cover of Girl, Woman, Other](/images/girl-woman-other.jpg)